Guns, violence, and masculinity: an XY collection

 • An epidemiological review of the association between firearm legislation and firearm-related injuries, based on evidence from 130 studies in 10 countries, “suggests that in certain nations the simultaneous implementation of laws targeting multiple firearms restrictions is associated with reductions in firearm deaths.
 Laws restricting the purchase of (e.g., background checks) and access to (e.g., safer storage) firearms are also associated with lower rates of intimate partner homicides and firearm unintentional deaths in children, respectively” (Santaella-Tenorio, Cerdá, Villaveces, & Galea, 2016).

 • Comparing states within the USA, there is a statistical association between rates of gun ownership and rates of gun-related homicide.
-A study of all 50 states over 1981 to 2010 found “a robust correlation between higher levels of gun ownership and higher rearm homicide rates. […] states with higher rates of gun ownership had disproportionately large numbers of deaths from rearm-related homicides.”
+A study of all 50 states over 1981 to 2010 found “a robust correlation between higher levels of gun ownership and higher firearm homicide rates. […] states with higher rates of gun ownership had disproportionately large numbers of deaths from firearm-related homicides.”
 (Siegel, Ross, & King, 2013)

 • A study of violent crime for 1,997 counties in the US found that the increased prevalence of firearms is associated with higher levels of violent crime, homicide, rape, robbery, and assault (Moore & Bergner, 2016).